 The GET request to fetch the solution costs 0.3 credits per request.
 This might be an incentive to reduce heavy polling.
-If it is possible, please use synchronous POST requests where you do not need to retrieve solutions.
+You can avoid this and use the recommended synchronous POST endpoint instead.

-The costs of one Matrix API request are calculated as follows: If either the number of
+The costs of one Matrix API request are calculated as follows: #

-MAX_OF(origins, destinations) * 10.
-However, each request costs at least 1 credit is charged.
+MAX_OF(#origins, #destinations) * 10 is used.
+However, each request costs at least 1 credit.

 For example, if you have 2 origins and 10 destinations,

-2 x 10 / 2 = 10 credits will be charged.
+2 * 10 / 2 = 10 credits will be charged.
 If you have 30 origins and 40 destinations, the second formula is cheaper and so the credits are calculated as

 For the Geocoding API we have integrated different providers.
 Each provider has its own prices.
 To take these differences into account, the prices per geocoding request vary depending on the provider.
 The following list shows the credit costs per request for the different providers:

 - nettoolkit: 0.9 credits